bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Strength (Shield) Basic Skill Trick*

 You lash out with your shield.
-Expend 1 STA and make an attack with your Melee Attack Modifier.
-On a hit, the opponent takes 1d4 bludgeoning damage and is staggered until the end of their next turn.
+As an action, make a melee weapon attack with proficiency.
+On a hit, the opponent takes 1d4 + your Strength modifier bludgeoning damage and is staggered until the end of their next turn.
 If you score a critical hit, the target is staggered until the end of your next turn.
 This can replace an attack when you take the Attack action.

 #### Soothe Domesticated Animal